The European Union is an affront to democracy! Or so, for over half a century, British Eurosceptics have been telling us.

 Quite.
 Although the affronted overstate their case – contra the Daily Mail the EU does not ‘hate’ democracy – European law-making evidently suffers from serious questions of accountability and legitimacy.

 An appointed executive should be regarded as, at best, a necessary evil.
 And even those EU bodies composed of elected politicians lack convincing mandates for their decisions.
 Turnout for the 2014 European election set a new low of 42.5 per cent; while the double-majority system in the Council of the EU – under which new laws need the support of 55 per cent of member states representing 65 per cent of EU citizens – still means that legislation can be passed by ministers who collectively have the backing of less than a third of Europe’s voters.
-(Consider: the UK makes up almost 13 per cent of the EU population so HM Government enjoys the third most powerful vote, but wielded by politicians whose party attracted the support of less than a quarter of the electorate at last year’s general election.)
+(Consider: the UK makes up almost 13 per cent of the EU population so HM Government enjoys the third most powerful vote, but wielded by politicians whose party attracted the support of less than a quarter of the British electorate at last year’s general election.)

 This is why the principle of ‘subsidiarity’ is so crucial.
 With such weak democratic underpinnings, the wielding of power by the EU needs to be restricted to areas where national parliaments are unable to act effectively – where supranational solutions are required.
 Moreover, these must be substantial matters that all member states agree ought to be within the competences of the union; the mere existence of a continent-wide problem should not, of itself, be sufficient justification for EU action.